MetavizPro/Black-In-Transportation/README.md

 ---

 ## 👨‍💻 About the Developer

-At Metaviz, we have a team of experienced Brilliant Directories developers.
-This project showcases our ability to build feature-rich directories that deliver real value to both users and service providers.
+At **MetaViz**, we have a team of experienced **WordPress developers** specializing in creating high-performance, **SEO-optimized**, and **conversion-driven** websites.
+This project showcases our expertise in building **custom WordPress solutions** that provide real value to businesses, coaches, and service providers.

-If you're looking for a *Brilliant Directory* expert to develop or enhance your directory platform, let's collaborate with us and create a powerful tool for your business!
+If you're looking for a **WordPress expert** to develop, optimize, or enhance your website, **let’s collaborate** and build a powerful digital platform for your business! 🚀

-### Why Choose Me?
-With a proven track record of delivering high-quality websites across various industries, I am committed to creating solutions that align with your business goals and exceed expectations.
-The **Black Line Transportation** project is a testament to my ability to deliver elegant and functional websites that drive results.

 ---